suffolklibraries/lgc/content/collections/events/walk-nowton-09-06.md

   - movement
   - nature
 ---
-Explore Bury St Edmunds at a gentle pace.
+Explore Bury St Edmunds with an option of lengths.